-There is no settled formula for dealing with distressed suppliers in the automotive industry in China.
-Practically speaking, some steps can be taken are as follows:
+There is no specific formula for dealing with distressed suppliers in the automotive industry in China.
+Some of the steps that can be taken are as follows:

 - negotiating and documenting a security agreement with the distressed supplier; and - negotiating new supply agreements with prospective purchasers of the troubled supplier's business.